domdoescode/radr/templates/first.md

 ## Decision Outcome

-We will use Architecture Decision Records, as [described by Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).
+We will use Architecture Decision Records, as [described by Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions), utilising the [RADR toolset](https://github.com/domudall/radr).